syedazeez337/ycpull/README.md

 # YC Startup Fetcher

-This Go program fetches startup data batch-wise from the unofficial Y Combinator startup directory API, stores it in a local SQLite database, and prints a table of the startups.
+This Go program fetches startup data batch-wise from Y Combinator's public Algolia index, stores it in a local SQLite database, and prints a table of the startups.

 ## Features

-- Fetches startup data from `https://ycombinator-oss.vercel.app/api/batch/{batch_name}.json`.
+- Fetches startup data via Algolia using the `YCCompany_production` index.
 - Stores data locally in an SQLite database (`yc_startups.db`).
 - Displays startup name, website, and location in a formatted table.
 - Handles duplicate entries by ignoring conflicts based on startup slug.